DevExpress/testcafe/docs/articles/documentation/test-api/obtaining-data-from-the-client/examples-of-using-client-functions.md

 });
 ```

-> Note that the `getChildNodeText` client function uses the `Selector('#testedpage')` selector that is passed to it as a dependency.
+> Note that the `getChildNodeText` client function uses the `testedPage` selector that is passed to it as a dependency.
 See [options.dependencies](../obtaining-data-from-the-client.md#optionsdependencies) for more information.

 ## Complex DOM Queries